Investment Casting Materials for Custom Metal Parts

 Typical Applications

-Machinery parts, brackets, housings, transportation components, construction-related castings, and general industrial parts.
+Machinery brackets, equipment housings, supports, structural parts, transportation components, construction-related castings, and general engineering parts.

 Common Grades